hsr-project/hsrb_common_config/README.rst

 Overview
 +++++++++++++++++++++

-- Manages the common configuration files management package for the HSR-B controllers, sensors, and such for the actual robot and Gazebo.
+- Manages the common configuration files for the HSR-B controllers, sensors, and such for the actual robot and Gazebo.

 Management files
 ++++++++++++